Statistical Inference for Differentially Private Stochastic Gradient Descent: Confidence Interval of the DP-SGD Algorithm

 \section{Confidence Interval of the DP-SGD Algorithm}

 In this section, we propose two methods for constructing valid confidence intervals for the DP-SGD estimates.
-The first method is based on plugging-in the estimated parameter into the Hessian matrix and score covariance function.
+The first method involves plugging the estimated parameter into the Hessian matrix and the score covariance function.
 The second method is based on the random-scaled pivotal statistics, which involves deriving the functional Central Limit Theorem under the randomized rule.